Home Blog Design SOLID, CUPID & GRASP – three (more) principles that every developer should know about

 • Protected Variations – Designing objects, subsystems, and systems so that variations in these elements does not impact on other elements?

-Advantages of GRASP that you won’t find anywhere else
+Advantages of GRASP principles that you won’t find anywhere else

 Rather than being a set of criteria for creating better software (like SOLID and CUPID), GRASP addresses specific development challenges and collects proven programming principles of object-oriented design.
 Rather than a ‘set of rules’ for better software or a description of well-crafted code, GRASP is more a collection of best practice answers to frequently encountered coding challenges.